-In February 2019, she read a chapter from Cressida Cowell’s How to Train Your Dragon to a big audience at the Southbank Centre in London, and wrote additional material (sidebars) for a non-fiction book about Nobel Peace Prize winner, Muhammad Yunus for Lee & Low in America (published in August 2019).
+In February 2019, she read a chapter from Cressida Cowell’s How to Train Your Dragon to a big audience at the Southbank Centre in London, and was commissioned by Cheryl Klein to write additional material (sidebars) for a non-fiction book about Nobel Peace Prize winner, Muhammad Yunus for Lee & Low in America (published in August 2019).

 In February 2020, she became a director at Inclusive Minds, a unique organisation that provides services and expertise for authors and illustrators, publishing professionals, editors, librarians and teachers who are passionate about inclusion, diversity, equality and accessibility in children’s literature.

 After living in London and Manchester, she is back living in the Midlands.
-She lives with her husband and three little cubs, who are busy at full time school.
+She lives with her husband and three little cubs (not so little anymore), who are busy at school.
 This allows her to focus her mornings on writing fiction.
 Yippee!!!

 A. M. Dassu firmly believes in philanthropy and in expressing individuality.
 She is a lover of good food, art, architecture and happiness.
 Oh and you may have noticed she also loves wearing hats!

 Boy, Everywhere was published in the UK and commonwealth in October 2020 and in hardback in the US in April 2021.
 You can order it here.

 Her latest novel Fight Back is out now in the UK, Commonwealth and the US.
 Find out more about it and order it here.

 Her next book Boot It! is a World Book Day novel and will be published in March 2023.
 Find out more here.

 She is represented by Julia Churchill at A M Heath Literary Agency.